Understanding Anxiety in Childhood

 The Parent’s Role in Anxiety Management

-It is critical for parents to recognize the subtle differences between anxiety that is typical and anxiety disorders.
+Parents must recognize the subtle differences between anxiety that is typical and anxiety disorders.
 Anxiety is a normal aspect of growing up for all children; it can show up as trepidation before exams or in unfamiliar situations.
 On the other hand, anxiety may indicate an anxiety disorder if it begins to interfere with day-to-day activities.
-It is crucial for parents to recognize these early indicators and seek medical attention.
+Parents must recognize these early indicators and seek medical attention.

 Anxiety levels in children are greatly influenced by the actions and attitudes of their parents.
 Youngsters often emulate their parents’ emotional reactions.
 If the parents are present: